-A 5-year reporting frequency is considered adequate for the determination of changes in soil carbon stocks in managed wetlands.
-Specifically, soil coring for measurements of soil carbon stock changes can be conducted every 5 years after Project inception and placement of feld-spar markers.
+A 5-year interval is considered adequate for the determination of changes in soil carbon stocks in managed wetlands.
+Specifically, soil coring for measurements of soil carbon stock changes can be conducted every 5 years after Project inception and placement of feldspar markers.
 If eddy covariance measurements are used to estimate carbon stock changes, continual monitoring shall occur from Project inception unless another method is selected in combination with eddy covariance (such as a biogeochemical model).
 Project Proponents shall demonstrate that spatial and temporal heterogeneity is adequately represented in the calculation of the emission reductions.
 Peer-reviewed biogeochemical models calibrated and validated for Project conditions can be used to simulate Project carbon stock changes and GHG emissions at 5-year intervals.
 See the Model Module (MODEL-W/RC) for model-use requirements.

-3.1.2.4.1 Pertinent Concepts and Assumptions
+3.1.2.4.1 PERTINENT CONCEPTS AND ASSUMPTIONS